 The Dixie District was organized in

 We are the Southern Splendor Chorus.
 We are an all-male a capella chorus and are a part of the Barbershop Harmony Society.
-In our short 13 years of existence we have managed to win TWO "Most Improved Chorus" awards and TWO "3rd Place Small Chorus" awards from our own Dixie District.
+Since our beginning we have managed to win THREE "Most Improved Chorus" awards and TWO "3rd Place Small Chorus" awards from our own Dixie District.
 We are presently under the very capable direction of Tommy Mitchell.
-Come help us grow and continue improving our ability to entertain in the
+Come help us grow and continue improving our ability to entertain in the North Alabama area.

 Are you looking for a new and rewarding hobby?
 Can you sing?
 Do you want to sing?
 If you live in or near the North Alabama area, stop in and let us introduce you to the rewards of 4-part harmony.
 We presently have members driving from as far east as Grant, as far west as Haleyville, as far north as White House, TN and as far south as Cullman.
 Come find out why they think it is worth the drive.

 Don't know how to sing.
 Want to learn to sing.
 Enjoy listening to or singing a capella music.
 Click on the I Sing button to find out what Barbershop Harmony Society music is about and why so many people love to sing it.